carpentries-incubator/better-research-software-r/episodes/05-code-structure.md

 renv::status() #you can run this any time
 ```

-If you haven't, you can restore the packages and their dependencies by running
+If you don't have up-to-date packages, you can restore the packages and their dependencies by running

 ```r
 renv::restore("renv.lock")